On their own, newsletters can be a valuable tool in your marketing toolbox.

 Email marketing vs a newsletter

-Sending a newsletter via email is not email marketing.
+Sending a newsletter and not following up is poor email marketing.

-A newsletter is used to simply inform and engage your audience.
-It’s a form of brand awareness.
-With a newsletter you can build a relationship with potential and existing customers by sending them free content with very little in the way of offers or promotions.
-As their name suggests, newsletters are intended to delivery news.
+A newsletter is sent to your readers to inform and engage them.
+Amongst other things, newsletters play a role in building your brand awareness.
+With a newsletter you can build a relationship with potential and existing customers by sending them free content.

 The purpose of email marketing is to encourage your audience to take action.
 Email marketing is usually run as a campaign focused on achieving a specific result.
 How we can do this is by behaviour such as clicking a link on your website or in an email or by submitting a form.